 Pacific Ocean: The east coast has cold winters with little snow, and summers are hot and humid due to the southwest monsoon.

-Seto Inland Sea: The climate here is cool all year thanks to the Chūgoku and Shikoku mountains that shield the region from monsoon winds.
+Seto Inland Sea: The climate is cool all year, thanks to the Chūgoku and Shikoku mountains that shield the region from monsoon winds.
 This is also a region with a relatively pleasant climate in Japan.

 Central Highlands: Average rainfall and the climate has a big difference between midday and night.

 Sea of Japan: on the west coast of Honshū Island ‘, the northwest wind in winter brings heavy snow.
-In the summer, this area is cooler than the Pacific region, but due to the wind, it also experiences very hot weather.
+In the summer, this area is cooler than the Pacific region, but it also experiences very hot weather due to the wind.